Solutions for Farmers & Food for Bees

 Are you a farmer or a beekeeper in Quebec or Ontario?

-Your answers will guide us in our scientific research, in order to propose developments favorable to relevant pollinators in the context of commercial production.
+Your answers will guide us in our research, so that we can propose measures favorable to pollinators and relevant in the context of commercial production.

 Multidisciplinary science for sustainable development: reconciling agriculture and the preservation of native pollinators in Canada